xxzero12/MCPTutorial/README.md

 # Create virtual environment and activate it
 uv venv
 .venv\Scripts\activate
+# if you encounter error like activate.ps1 cannot be
+loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies, run below command
+Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 # Install dependencies
 uv add mcp[cli] httpx Pillow fastmcp
 ```

 ##### 4. Set up MCP server
 Open user setting by ctrl + shift + P